-- 26 Developer shall complete a detailed analysis of safety performance each quarter.
-Developer - 27 shall conduct the safety performance analysis to document that Developer and its - 28 Subcontractors are performing Work in a safe way and in compliance with the Safety - 29 Management Plan and applicable Laws.
-The analysis must define and measure specific - 30 proactive program elements designed to prevent Incidents, such as employee training and - 31 orientations, toolbox meetings, audits and inspections, immediately dangerous to life and health - 32 interventions, etc. Developer shall document the measures to verify proactive efforts relative to - 33 safety performance results.
-Each quarter by the 15th of the month after the quarter ends, - 34 Developer shall submit a Safety Performance Analysis Report to ADOT. - 35 If the safety performance analysis reveals an error or deficiency, Developer shall take - 36 immediate measures to correct the observed error and immediately submit the Safety - 37 Corrective Measure to ADOT.
+- 20 Developer shall complete a detailed analysis of safety performance each quarter.
+Developer - 21 shall conduct the safety performance analysis to document that Developer and its - 22 Subcontractors are performing Work in a safe way and in compliance with the Safety - 23 Management Plan and applicable Laws.
+The analysis must define and measure specific - proactive program elements designed to prevent Incidents, such as employee training and orientations, toolbox meetings, audits and inspections, immediately dangerous to life and health - 26 interventions, etc. Developer shall document the measures to verify proactive efforts relative to - 27 safety performance results.
+Developer shall prepare a Safety Performance Analysis Report that - 28 includes the analysis and results as described in this Section GP 110.09.2.1.11.1.
+Each guarter - 29 by the 15th of the month after the quarter ends, Developer shall submit a Safety Performance - 30 Analysis Report to ADOT. - 31 If the safety performance analysis reveals an error or deficiency, Developer shall take - 32 immediate measures to correct the observed error and immediately prepare a Safety Corrective - 33 Measure(s) that includes a description of all measures to correct the safety error or deficiency. - 34 Developer shall immediately submit the Safety Corrective Measure(s) to ADOT.

-110.09.2.1.11.2 Safety Results and Statistics
+35 110.09.2.1.11.2 Safety Results and Statistics

-- 39 Developer shall prepare a Monthly Safety Report detailing the specific types of injuries, Incident - 40 rates, and corrective actions taken to prevent reoccurrence of similar Incidents for Developer - 41 and all Subcontractors.
-Developer shall evaluate individual supervisor safety performance. - 42 Within 5 Business Days after the end of the month, Developer shall submit the Monthly Safety - 43 Report to ADOT.
+- 36 Developer shall prepare a Monthly Safety Report detailing the specific types of injuries, Incident - 37 rates, corrective actions taken to prevent reoccurrence of similar Incidents for Developer and all - 38 Subcontractors, and individual supervisor safety performance evaluations.
+Within 5 Business - 39 Days after the end of the month, Developer shall submit the Monthly Safety Report to ADOT.

-1 110.09.2.1.11.3 Periodic Updates to Safety Management Plan
+40 110.09.2.1.11.3 Periodic Updates to Safety Management Plan

-- 2 Developer shall update the Safety Management Plan yearly to incorporate corrective action - 3 recommendations and other minor clarifications.
-At a minimum, every year or as Work scope - 4 changes the workplace environment, a major regulation change requirement occurs, or at the - 5 request of ADOT, Developer shall review and update the Safety Management Plan for - 6 compliance with regulations, policies, and procedures.
+- 41 Developer shall update the Safety Management Plan yearly to incorporate corrective action - recommendations and other minor clarifications.
+At a minimum, every year or as Work scope - 43 changes the workplace environment, a major regulation change requirement occurs, or at the

+- 1 request of ADOT, Developer shall review and update the Safety Management Plan for - 2 compliance with regulations, policies, and procedures.

-7 110.09.2.2 Temporary Fencing and Steel Plating
+3 110.09.2.2 Temporary Fencing and Steel Plating

-- 8 In conjunction with the Safety Management Plan, Developer shall provide 72-inch temporary - 9 chain link fencing, or ADOT approved equal, around all major structure construction areas (i.e., - 10 bridges, pump houses, drop structures, retaining walls, etc.) and around any unattended - 11 excavation deeper than 4 feet, with slopes steeper than 1:2 (V:H).
-Temporary fencing must - 12 completely enclose the referenced construction activity and must be secured after normal - working hours to prevent unauthorized access. - 14 Developer shall limit open utility trenches to 50 feet in length, except for cast-in-place pipe - installations, during non-working hours, and shall be covered with steel plate.
+- 4 In conjunction with the Safety Management Plan, Developer shall provide 72-inch temporary - 5 chain link fencing, or ADOT approved equal, around all major structure construction areas (i.e., - 6 bridges, pump houses, drop structures, retaining walls, etc.) and around any unattended - 7 excavation deeper than 4 feet, with slopes steeper than 1:2 (V:H).
+Temporary fencing must - 8 completely enclose the referenced construction activity and must be secured after normal - 9 working hours to prevent unauthorized access. - 10 Developer shall limit open utility trenches to 50 feet in length, except for cast-in-place pipe - installations during non-working hours.
+Developer shall cover all open trenches with steel plates. - 12 Developer shall prepare an Open Trench Safety and Security Plan for all trenches greater than - 13 50 feet in length that describes and details how Developer intends to construct the trench and to - 14 make it safe and secure for workers and the general public.
+Within 10 Business Days of - 15 excavating trenches greater than 50 feet in length, Developer shall submit the Open Trench - 16 Safety and Security Plan to ADOT for approval.

-16 110.09.2.3 Audits/Inspections
+17 110.09.2.3 Audits/Inspections

-- 17 ADOT reserves the right to perform audits and inspections to confirm that Developer is - 18 complying with health and safety rules and procedures.
-ADOT has the right to have a qualified - 19 safety representative perform audits and/or Inspections on a periodic basis.
+- 18 ADOT reserves the right to perform audits and inspections to confirm that Developer is - 19 complying with health and safety rules and procedures.
+ADOT has the right to have a qualified - safety representative perform audits and/or Inspections on a periodic basis.